 “It’s Oriphiel.
 We have our orders.
 And she has her reasons.”

 Jovi appeared beside her throne.
-She’d been crying, black trails all down her cheeks from eye makeup.
+She’d been crying, sobbing by the looks of it; black trails ran all down her cheeks from eye makeup.
 Dean couldn’t help but react to it.
 He didn’t want to make her cry.
 Why wouldn’t she just behave herself, why was she making him do this?
 Ruby stood up to shield her mistress, as if to shield Jovi from him…from him, why?…and magically fixed Jovi’s appearance by wiping away the tears, carrying the ruined makeup away as she stroked Jovi’s cheeks with her thumbs.
 The women exchanged nods and then Ruby stepped aside.
 Jovi stepped forward, dejected, defeated, but still the brightest light in the room.
 Every eye was drawn to her; after all, she was God, the great and powerful.
 She straightened her shoulders bravely even as her hands nervously clutched two fists full of the long, full skirt of her dress, which was so dark green it was nearly black.
 “Let’s fight.”

 “Well, that’s mature.”
 Jovi simply shrugged, helplessly.
 Why didn’t she have more backbone?
 Or less?
 What was wrong with her?
 Why did she have to be both so annoyingly stubborn and disobedient, but at the same time so weak-willed that he couldn’t respect her, couldn’t just step back and trust her to run her own life and take care of herself?
 Why was she forcing him to control her due to her constant and unremitting ineptitude, and yet holding it against him when he tried?
 All he was trying to do was save her from herself, why couldn’t she see that?
 “So be it.”
 Dean focused for a moment and his angels appeared.
 He hadn’t gotten creative, himself; he hadn’t had the time.
-He’d had Castiel and Bobby remake the old angels who had perished along the way.
+He’d simply had Castiel and Bobby remake the old angels who had perished along the way.
 It just made sense to him to do it that way, since they already knew how to be angels and he didn’t have to train them.

 Jovi apparently found this concept tedious.
 “You really have no imagination, do you?
 Like, zero, nada, zilch.”